 We derive two types of RF estimates in the analysed CMIP5 models.
-For the first one ("unconstrained"), which is purely model-based, we used the $\Delta \alpha{tr \to cg}$ from historical conversion rates between trees and crops/grasses that were derived with the reconstruction method described in Section 2.3.2.
-The second one is constrained by observations, and was computed by combining the historical conversion rates implemented in the models $lcc{tr \to cg}$ with the potential surface albedo change associated with a transition between trees and crops/grasses from D18 ($\delta \alpha{tr \to cg}^{D18}$) such as:
+For the first one ("unconstrained"), which is purely model-based, we used the $\delta \alpha{tr \to cg}$ from historical conversion rates between trees and crops/grasses that were derived using the reconstruction method described in Section 2.3.2.
+The second one is constrained by observations, and was computed by combining the LCC implemented in the models and the albedo change associated to a transition between trees and crops/grasses from D18 to obtain $\delta \alpha{tr \to cg}$ .